NicholasKIRUI/Moringa-Data-Science-Course-Phase-3-Project/Data/README.md

 ## Business Problem

-The business problem in this project is being able to predict whic customer is likely to leave the company in the next few months.
+The business problem in this project is being able to predict which customer is likely to leave the company in the next few months.
 - Prediciting whic customer is likely to leave will enable the company put in place measures to retain the cutomers and therefore an increased likelihood of retaining the current company revenue.

 ## Data Understanding